 “I see that thou art suffering and I would like to help thee if thou wert not inclined to bite me in thy sudden attacks of rage.
-How can I touch thee without being hurt by thee?”
-The snake seemed to understand the King’s word’s put his head into a hole in the anthill and lay quite still so that the King could take his instruments out, open the snake’s body, take out the diseased part, and applies some healing ointment; thus the snake was cured.
+How do I touch thee and not being attacked by thee?”.
+The snake had understood the King and obeyed the king’s words.
+The snake put his head into the anthill and lay quite still making it possible for the king to take his instruments out, open the snake’s body, take out the diseased part, and applies some healing ointment; thus the snake was cured.

-According to the historical evidence, again that he cured a monk who was so afflicted with rheumatism that he was quite crippled.
-No doctor could cure him and so his fellow monks applied to the Rajah and in a short time, the monk was cured by the skill of his treatment.
+According to the historical pieces of evidence, again that he cured a monk who was so afflicted with rheumatism that he was quite crippled.
+No physician had been able to treat the monk successfully and cure him.
+Later the fellow monks of the temple took the monk to teg King and in a short time period of time the sickness disappear with the treatments of King Buddhadasa.

-More similar cures Buddhadasa is said to have made and he was always so successful in them that the sick people began to crowd his palace.
-So in his good-heartedness and because he could not possibly attend to everybody, he built hospitals and taught and employed medical men in all the larger villages and very often he inspected the hospitals himself and saw that the patients were well attended.
+So in his good-heartedness and because he could not possibly attend to everybody, he built hospitals and taught and employed medical men in all the larger villages.
+The King had visited the hospitals very often and supervised the activities in each place on his own.